 We continue our collaboration with BMS under which it has granted us a non-exclusive, royalty-free license to, and is supplying at no cost, its anti-PD-1 therapy, nivolumab, for use in combination with RP1 in our multi-cohort Phase 1/2 IGNYTE clinical trial.
 This trial includes a registration directed Phase 2 cohort enrolling 125 patients with anti-PD-1 failed cutaneous melanoma who are being treated with RP1 in combination with nivolumab.
 We initiated this cohort after completing enrollment in a prior Phase 2 cohort in the same clinical trial of approximately 30 patients with melanoma, which demonstrated the safety and clinical activity of the combination of RP1 and nivolumab in patients with melanoma who failed prior anti-PD-1 when given alone or in combination with CTLA-4 blockade.
-In March 2021 we held a Type B meeting with the FDA to discuss the design of this cohort in the IGNYTE trial.
-In this meeting, the FDA expressed that while a randomized controlled clinical trial would always be preferred for registration purpose, that in this patient population with no clear standard of care, if the clinical data is sufficiently compelling then the data could be considered for submission by the FDA under the accelerated approval pathway.
-The FDA also indicated that a randomized confirmatory trial would also be needed as is required under the accelerated approval pathway.
-The design of the confirmatory trial is intended to be discussed with the FDA prior to a BLA submission.
-We expect to complete enrollment in mid-year 2022 and release data from this cohort in late 2022.
-In order to document sufficient durability of response, an important secondary endpoint of the study, the timing of the primary analysis upon which a filing is intended to be made is expected to be extended by approximately 6 months from year end 2022.
-In connection with a presentation at SITC in October 2020 we announced updated clinical data from the IGNYTE Phase 1/2 clinical trial evaluating RP1 in combination with nivolumab from the cohorts of patients with melanoma and non-melanoma skin cancers.
-As reported, RP1 in combination with nivolumab has continued to be well tolerated, and we believe demonstrates continued promising anti-tumor activity in patients with skin cancers, including in patients with anti-PD-1 failed melanoma, and in patients with CSCC.
-In June 2021 we presented a data update from these cohorts of RP1 in combination with nivolumab that showed compelling depth and durability of response and strongly supports these ongoing studies in CSCC and anti-PD-1 failed melanoma.
+In March 2021 we held a Type B meeting with the United States Federal Drug Administration, or FDA, to discuss the design of this cohort in the IGNYTE trial.
+In this meeting, the FDA expressed its view that while a randomized controlled clinical trial would always be preferred for registration purposes, in this patient population with no clear standard of care, if the clinical data is sufficiently compelling then the data could be considered for submission by the FDA under the accelerated approval pathway.
+The FDA also indicated that as is required under the FDA's accelerated approval pathway, we would need to conduct a randomized confirmatory trial.
+We intend to discuss the design of the confirmatory trial with the FDA prior to a BLA submission.
+We expect to release initial directional data from this cohort in late 2022.
+In order to document sufficient durability of response, an important secondary endpoint of the study, the primary analysis upon which a filing is intended to be made, is expected to be triggered 12 months following the last patient being enrolled.
+In connection with a presentation at SITC in October 2020 we announced updated clinical data from the IGNYTE Phase 1/2 clinical trial evaluating RP1 in combination with